Wilsomwong2004/Wilsomwong2004/README.md

 ###

 <p align="left">I'm a student, aspiring software engineer, part-time coder, and full-time tech enthusiast.
-I'm currently studying Information and Communication Technology (ICT) and focusing on honing my skills in software development.
+I'm currently studying Bacherlors of Software Engineering and focusing on honing my skills in software development.
 Thanks for visiting, and I'd love to connect!</p>

 ###